-Find the Cheap Flights
+Find Cheap Flights out of Season

-Visit the Main Islands
+Stick to the Main Islands

-Traveling between the islands
+Traveling between the Main islands

-The journey between Mahé and Praslin takes an hour and is operated by Cat Cocos, while the scenic 15 min. catamaran crossing between Praslin and La Digue is operated either by Cat Cocos or by Cat Rose.
+The journey between Mahé and Praslin takes an hour and is operated by Cat Cocos, while the scenic 15 min catamaran crossing between Praslin and La Digue is operated either by Cat Cocos or by Cat Rose.
 The cheapest tickets for a Mahé – Praslin – La Digue – Mahé round trip will cost you 125€.
-You can find the timetables and book online your tickets through Seychelles Bookings.
+Check out Seychelles Bookings online to access the schedules and book your tickets hassle-free.

 Traveling around the main islands

-Travel in a Group
+Travel with a Group of Friends

 Stay in Guesthouses